civican/legisinfo/44-1/bills/C-21/bill_text.md

 ### Section 69.1

-  **(1)** If a chief firearms officer has reasonable grounds to suspect, on the basis of information that they have collected or received from any person, **including a psychologist, a psychiatrist, a nurse, a nurse practitioner or a medical practitioner**, that the holder of a licence is no longer eligible to hold the licence, they **shall** suspend, in respect of that licence, the holder's authorization to use, acquire and import firearms for a period of up to 30 days.
+  **(1)** If a chief firearms officer has reasonable grounds to suspect, on the basis of information that they have collected or received from any person, including a psychologist, a psychiatrist, a nurse, a nurse practitioner or a medical practitioner, that the holder of a licence is no longer eligible to hold the licence, they shall suspend, in respect of that licence, the holder's authorization to use, acquire and import firearms for a period of up to 30 days.

   **(2)** A chief firearms officer shall give notice in writing of the suspension to the holder of the licence.
 The notice shall include reasons for the decision, the nature of the information relied on for the decision, the period of the suspension and a copy of this section and sections 69.2 and 70.